 - COMM 490: Capstone Experience (2 units)

-If you already know a Speech Communication faculty member you can go to her or him for advisement, or you can go to the department chair, Scott Paynton.
-When you go for advisement you will fill out a form indicating which courses you intend to count for the minor.
+If you already know a Communication faculty member you can go to her or him for advising, or you can go to the department chair.
+When you go for advising, you will fill out a form indicating which courses you intend to count for the minor.

 - Lower Division